SauravMaheshkar/SauravMaheshkar/.github/README.md

 * 🐝 I am a Computer Science student at the University of Manchester.
 * 👨‍🎓 I am interested in Geometric Learning and Self Supervised Learning.
 * 📣 I am a Google Developer Expert in Machine Learning [@ml-gde](https://github.com/ml-gde).
+* 🚀 I actively contribute to the JAX and PyG ecosystem.
 * 👬 I'd love to collaborate on Open Source Implementations of Self Supervised Learning or GNN projects.
 * 📟 Feel free to reach out via email at: `sauravvmaheshkar <at> gmail.com` or on [Twitter](https://twitter.com/MaheshkarSaurav).